Ryusaem/js-faq-accordion/README.md

 ### What I learned

-Speak about:

-- We need to implement a way to use the keyboard to display or hide any answers.
-- box shadow

---

 1. I learn an efficient way to hide any content without them taking any place which is the "display: hide".
    We use it to hide all the answers, and we choose to display them only if the user is actively clicking on the "+" icons.
    I also think there is another way to hide stuff but they are going to take place "visibility:hidden;"